wallarm/product-documentation/docs/latest/installation/oob/ebpf/deployment.md

 #### For a namespace, pod, container, or node using `values.yaml`

 For more granular control, you can use the `config.agent.mirror.filters` block in the `values.yaml` file of the Wallarm eBPF to specify the mirroring level.
-[Learn more](helm-chart-for-wallarm.md#configagentmirrorfilters)
+Read the [article](selecting-packets.md) on how to configure filters and how they interact with Wallarm namespace labels and pod annotations.

 ### Step 4: Test the Wallarm eBPF operation